 Ying-Hui Fu and Louis Ptáček were the joint recipients of the 55th Faculty Research Lecture (Basic Science).
 The Academic Senate Faculty Research Lecture was held February 15, 2012.

 Stephen Hauser was the senior author on a study published in The Lancet showing that the experimental drug Ocrelizumab led to an 89 percent reduction in the formation of brain lesions in multiple sclerosis and reduced the number of new MS attacks.

 Karen Parko received the Committment to Progress Award, an honor given by the Epilepsy Foundation of Northern California for outstanding accomplishments, services and contributions to epilepsy care and treatment.

 Linda Wilbrecht shook hands with President Obama in October 2011 when she received the The Presidential Early Career Award for Scientists and Engineers (PECASE) in Washington, DC.

 Andy Josephson has published the first neurohospitalist textbook ever, Neurohospitalist Medicine (Cambridge University Press, October 2011).

 Aimee Kao won the 2011 Irene Perstein Award, awarded each year by the School of Medicine to an outstanding junior woman clinicial scientist to develop a high caliber clinical or translational science program.

-Jill Ostrem and Jonah Chan have been elected to the American Neurological Association.
+Jill Ostrem and Jonah Chan were elected to the American Neurological Association.
 They were inducted at the 2011 Annual Meeting in San Diego.